top of page

 More

-The VP Internal is a new position this year, with all the same decision making powers as the co-chairs, but with a tighter focus on our internal affairs, like venue acquisition and other admin tasks.
+The VP Internal was a new position last year, with all the same decision making powers as the co-chairs, but with a tighter focus on our internal affairs, like venue acquisition and other admin tasks.
+The VP External position is a new position this year and will oversee speaker coordination and recruitment.

-As VP Internal, Rosemary will be keeping an eye on our logistics planning for our conference.
+As VP Internal, Jessica will be keeping an eye on our logistics planning for our conference, including venue and vendor contracts.

 More